leafo/moonscript-site/reference.md

 ### Fat Arrows

-Because it is an idiom in Lua to send the object as the first argument when calling a method, a special syntax is provided for functions which automatically includes a `self` argument.
+Because it is an idiom in Lua to send an object as the first argument when calling a method, a special syntax is provided for creating functions which automatically includes a `self` argument.

     func = (num) => self.value + num